Artworks from the Digital Era in Galleries and Museums

 The turbulent history of Senster, a large cybernetic sculpture designed by Edward Ihnatowicz in c.
 1970 is a classic example of pioneering media artwork saga.
-Divided in two periods: the creation and prematurely cancelled display (1968-1974), and its recent reactivation (2017-2018) the history provokes questions on continuity and authenticity of the lost and found pieces.
-For this reason I take recent experience of Senster’s reactivation as a starting point for discussion on maintenance and display of media art.
-Reflecting on the lifecycle of the piece I propose a script-to-design path for consideration in broader context of the art conservation strategy.
-I intend to argue that once a piece is to be recreated in a reliable way a meticulous assessment of the engineered components should precede the study of the freely designed structure.
-Referring to the outcomes of the Senster reactivation process I would like to show that in a preliminary phase of the process it is highly profitable to observe the engineered (script based) structures in every detail and do the most meticulous reverse-engineering possible, no matter whether it relates to the control system, mechanics or construction engineering since the engineering components are a priority in dictating the scope and sequence of the restoration project and a benchmark for the reconstruction of the freely designed elements.
-I expect that various configurations of script and design qualities would characterize a broader class of hardware-based interactive systems restoration projects
+Divided into two periods, the creation and prematurely cancelled display (1968-1974) and its recent reactivation (2017-2018), the history provokes questions on continuity and authenticity of the lost and found pieces.
+For this reason, I take the recent experience of Senster’s reactivation as a starting point for discussion on the maintenance and display of media art.
+Reflecting on the lifecycle of the piece I propose a script-to-design path for consideration in the broader context of the art conservation strategy.
+I intend to argue that once a piece is set to be recreated in a reliable way, a meticulous assessment of the engineered components should precede the study of the freely designed structure.
+Referring to the outcomes of the Senster reactivation process, I would like to show that in a preliminary phase of the process it is highly profitable to observe the engineered (script-based) structures in every detail and do the most meticulous reverse-engineering possible, no matter whether it relates to the control system, mechanics or construction engineering, since the engineering components are a priority in dictating the scope and sequence of the restoration project and a benchmark for the reconstruction of the freely designed elements.
+I expect that various configurations of script and design qualities would characterize a broader class of hardware-based interactive systems restoration projects.

-Anna Olszewska Background in Arts and Humanities.
-Experience in the visual studies, image analysis, print history, history of science and curatorship.
-Working for the Print Room of the Polish Academy of Arts and Sciences as well as the Faculty of Humanities at the University of Science and Technology in Krakow.
-PhD degree in Art History (Jagiellonian University, Kraków), and MA degree in Art History and Religious Studies (idem.)
-Working on projects connected with the performative function of images and the history of science.
-Initiator and curator of the Re:Senster project.
+Anna Olszewska's background in Arts and Humanities.
+She has experience in the visual studies, image analysis, print history, history of science and curatorship, and worked for the Print Room of the Polish Academy of Arts and Sciences as well as the Faculty of Humanities at the University of Science and Technology in Krakow.
+She has a PhD degree in Art History (Jagiellonian University, Kraków), and an MA degree in Art History and Religious Studies (idem.).
+She works on projects connected with the performative function of images and the history of science.
+She is the initiator and curator of the Re:Senster project.

-In contemporary art, there is an increasing number of artworks made of ephemeral, unstable and easily degrading materials.
-These are very difficult to stabilize or consolidate, so that their unavoidable degrdation could be stopped, or at least their lifespan prolonged.
-Due to that, their preservation and restoration is often very problematic.
-Furthermore, in many cases, there is a discrepancy between two contradictory standpoints – the intentions of the artist contra responsibilities, wishes or interests of the stakeholders, owners, or those, who are in charge of the preservation, as is especially the case of a museum.
-Artworks are often created by the artists with the intention to deteriorate, the change of materials and their degradation is part of the meaning.
+In contemporary art, there is an increasing number of artworks made of ephemeral, unstable and easily degradable materials.
+These are very difficult to stabilize or consolidate in order to stop their unavoidable degradation, or at least prolong their lifespan.
+Due to this, their preservation and restoration is often very problematic.
+Furthermore, in many cases, there is a discrepancy between two contradictory standpoints – the intentions of the artist versus the responsibilities, wishes or interests of the stakeholders, owners, or those who are in charge of the preservation.
+This is especially the case of museums.
+Artworks are often created by the artists with the intention that they will deteriorate, and the change of materials and their degradation is part of their intended meaning.

-This presentation deals with one such example, presenting an artwork where the consolidation - and the preservation of the work as such – presents an almost unresolvable hamletian question – a dilema of cosolidation and prolongation of its agony, or an inevitable complete replacement with all the consequences, may it be ethical, esthetical or philosophical.
-Furthemore, problems on another level are briefly outlined – such as the individual personal evaluations and conceptions of the same artwork performed by proffesionals in charge, that may be completely contradictory, as well as the changing intention of the artist/author of the work in time and its consequences.
+This presentation deals with one such example, presenting an artwork where the consolidation, and the preservation of the work as such, presents an almost unresolvable Hamletesque question – the dilemma of the consolidation and prolongation of its agony, or the inevitable complete replacement with all the consequences, may it be ethical, aesthetic or philosophical.
+Furthemore, problems of another level will also be briefly outlined – such as the individual personal evaluations and conceptions by various professionals on the same artwork which may be completely at odds to each other, as well as the changing intention of the artist/author and of their work in time.

 Prof. ak. mal.
-Tomáš Lahoda (born 1954 in Prague), artist, teacher and restorer.
+Tomáš Lahoda (born 1954 in Prague) is an artist, teacher and restorer.
 He graduated from the Academy of Fine Arts in Prague, from 1993-1998 he was the head of the Painting Studio at the Jutland Academy of Fine Arts in Arhus, Denmark, 2007-2012 head of the Painting I studio at the Faculty of Fine Arts, Brno University of Technology.
-Since 2013 lectures on restoration of modern and contemporary art at The Faculty of Restauration of the Pardubice University.
+Since 2013, he has been lecturing on restoration of modern and contemporary art at The Faculty of Restoration of the Pardubice University.

 Between Conservation and Activation